|

 Early motorcycles had a centrally mounted

 Speedometer.
-The earliest contract I can find with a lefthand mounted speedometer was C6127 (based on pictures)
+The earliest contract (based on pictures) showing a left hand mounted speedometer was C6127

 this contract however still refers to the centrally mounted part number 3884.